CQCL/Quanthoven/README.md

 - Miranda, Yeung, Pearson, Meichanetzidis, Coecke (2021). *A Quantum Natural Language Processing Approach to Musical Intelligence*

 This paper pioneers a Quantum Natural Language Processing approach to classifying music.
 Using this quantum classifier we use a generate and test approach to generate quantum music.
-This is a proof of concept, but as quantum devices improve in size and fidelity we will be able to learn a quantum classifier that hard to simulate on a classical device.
+This is a proof of concept, but as quantum devices improve in size and fidelity we will be able to learn a quantum classifier that would be hard to simulate on a classical device.

 # Contents